 Giving is deeply rooted in Judaism.
 Tzedakah (righteousness) is the Jewish approach against poverty.
 However, it's not just about mercy but also an appeal for social responsibility.
 Our Talmudic elders regard the unequal and therefore unjust distribution of wealth that occurs in all societies and at all times as an opportunity to contribute to social equilibrium by fulfilling one of the commandments in the Torah.
 That is the social responsibility of anyone who has the financial means, towards those who do not.
 That is Tzedakah!
 The concept of "tikkun olam" (repairing the world) is one of the guiding principles of Judaism.

-The fundraising team of the Jewish Community of Vienna, led by Isabella Martens (Chair of the committee), Shiran Nanikashvili (internal fundraising) and Thomas Muhr (partnerships with companies and foundations) encourages supporters to remember this and experience the joy of giving.
+The fundraising team of the Jewish Community of Vienna, led by Isabella Martens (head of department), Shiran Nanikashvili (internal fundraising) and Thomas Muhr (partnerships with companies and foundations) encourages supporters to remember this and experience the joy of giving.
 Fundraising builds bridges between people and brings them together.
 Please contact us, we look forward to meeting you.

 TMICHA is the social arm of the Jewish Community of Vienna and its role is to help those in need.
 We see it as our duty to support children and young people in need and their families.
 We also look after older people and those who are in difficulties, perhaps as a result of illness.